nextedy/gantt-docs/docs/pricing.md

 The pricing model is easy and transparent.

-* The number of licensed users need  match the number of licensed users on your Polarion server.
+* The number of licensed users needs to match the number of licensed users on your Polarion server.
 * The license is perpetual (pay once and use a program indefinitely).
 * 1st year of Maintenance & Support is included.
 * Subsequent maintenance price is 20% of base perpetual license price.